 Jogging among the Trees has greater mental health benefits than jogging at the gym.

 A 2012 study from Glasgow University indicates that if you like to jog, walk, or cycle, doing it outside in a forest or on a Tree-lined sidewalk may give you additional mental health benefits over exercising in a gym.
 Professor Richard Mitchell found that subjects who engaged in physical activity in the natural environment experienced a 50 percent improvement in things like stress levels and mild depression over those who worked out indoors.

 Japanese forest bathing can boost mental and physical health.

 In Japan, the practice of “forest bathing,” or shinrin-yoku, is a popular way to de-stress.
 It involves simply spending some time among the Trees, walking in the woods, inhaling the scents, listening to the birds, and appreciating nature with all of your senses.
 To Tree-lovers coping with hectic lifestyles, this practice needs no formal sanction, but Dr. Qing Li of Nippon Medical School in Tokyo has given forest bathing further credence with scientific studies that prove its effectiveness.
 A number of these experiments have shown forest bathing’s ability to reduce subjects’ levels of anxiety, anger, and depression, and the practice has also been shown to boost the immune system.

 The Intersection of Trees and Human Health

-The science of Trees and human health is a young science, and we have only begun to explore how Trees affect our physical and mental well-being.
-However, it is clear that Trees are more than simple greenery and part of a pretty landscape.
-Trees have the power to heal us, to soothe our frazzled nerves, to clean the air we breathe, and in some cases, to save our lives.
+The science of Trees and human health is a young science, and we have only begun to explore how Trees affect physical and mental well-being.
+However, it is clear that Trees are more than simple and pretty things that enliven landscapes.
+Trees have the power to heal us, soothe our frazzled nerves, clean the air we breathe, and, in some cases, save our lives.
 As the scientific literature grows, we’ll learn more about these and many other gifts these gentle giants can give to us when we make Trees a part of our lives.